Fluffy Honey Wheat Sandwich Bread | Made with 100% Freshly Milled Flour

 woman shaping sandwich dough on marble counter

-5. Bake: Bake at 350°F for 35 minutes or until golden brown and internal temperature reaches 190.
+5. Bake: Bake at 375°F for 5 minutes and then reduce to 350 and bake for 30 minutes or until golden brown and internal temperature reaches 190.
 I like to use 2 9×4 usa pans for this.
 Be sure to grease the insides well with some avocado or olive oil.

 6. Cool & Slice: Cool completely before slicing to keep the texture soft and fluffy.
 For an extra touch, brush the tops with butter while they are still warm, it will make the tops soft and glossy.